Revealing the regulatory vocabulary of genomes

 Coupling of zygotic transcription to mitotic control at the Drosophila mid-blastula transition.

 Development.
 2009 Jun;136(12):2101-10.
-PDF

 Lu X, Li JM, Elemento O, Tavazoie S, Wieschaus EF